MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Internet
-!!!
-Exchange Server 2010

-The Internet parameter specifies the Internet usage type.
-The usage type specifies the default permission groups and authentication methods assigned to the Receive connector.
-If you use the Internet parameter, you can't use any of the following parameters:

-- Client

-- Internal

-- Partner

-- Custom

-- Usage

-If you specify the Internet parameter, you must specify a value for the Bindings parameter.
-If you don't provide a value for a required parameter, this command prompts you so that it may continue.

-For more information about Receive connector usage types, permission groups, and authentication methods, see Understanding Receive Connectors.

-!!!
-Exchange Server 2013

-The Internet parameter specifies the Internet usage type.
-The usage type specifies the default permission groups and authentication methods assigned to the Receive connector.
-If you use the Internet parameter, you can't use any of the following parameters:

-- Client

-- Internal

-- Partner

-- Custom

-- Usage

-If you specify the Internet parameter, you must specify a value for the Bindings parameter.
-If you don't provide a value for a required parameter, this command prompts you so that it may continue.

-For more information about Receive connector usage types, permission groups, and authentication methods, see Receive connectors.

-!!!
-Exchange Server 2016

 The Internet switch specifies the Internet usage type for the Receive connector.
 You don't need to specify a value with this switch.

 This usage type assigns the following default permission groups and authentication methods: